 Inland waters considerations

 IALA documentation seeks to ensure the harmonisation of procedures and communications worldwide.
-Since waterways in inland waters where a VTS is considered to be necessary are likely to be used by traffic transiting between inland and other waters, national administrations are recommended to ensure that VTS providers in inland waters follow the same protocols as far as is reasonably practicable.
+Both inland vessels and seagoing ships may operate in inland waters and may transit both inland and port/harpour VTS areas.
+National administrations are recommended to ensure that inland VTS providers follow the IALA guidance as far as is reasonably practicable.

 It is recognised that local language may be the primary language for a VTS in inland waters but it is recommended that the principles of phraseology and standardised phrases recommended by IALA are still used when translated into the local language and that principles for VTS nomenclature are followed.

-For certain inland waters, the existing local, regional and national agreements and recommendations of river commissions on the use of the language in radio communications on inland waterways apply.
+Local, regional and national agreements and recommendations of river commissions on the use of the language in radio communications on inland waterways may apply.

-In order to promote better understanding of inland VTS by persons responsible for the operation of vessels, national administrations may wish to consider the introduction of information notices or training to enhance their VTS awareness.
+National administrations may consider the promotion of inland VTS procedures to users of inland waters in order to enhance their VTS understanding and their response to VTS communications.

 Where interference to VHF communications cannot be avoided, VTS providers may consider other means to achieve effective communication, such as telephone or Internet.